peterhinch/micropython-micropower/README.md

 The ``usb_connected`` logic simplifies debugging using a USB cable while minimising power when run without USB.
 The first boot detection is a potentially useful convenience.

-## Nonvolatile memory
+## Nonvolatile memory (storage in standby)

-To obtain the 30uA current it is necessary to use the internal flash memory rather than an SD card as the latter draw significant standby current.
-The value varies with manufacturer but tends to dwarf the current of the Pyboard - 200uA is common.
-This raises the issue of endurance if data is to be stored each time power goes down.
+To obtain the 30uA current it is necessary to use the internal flash memory for program storage rather than an SD card as SD cards draw significant standby current.
+The value varies with manufacturer but tends to dwarf the current draw of the Pyboard - 200uA is common.

+Some applications will require data to be retained while the Pyboard is in standby.
+Very small amounts may be stored in the RTC backup registers (see below).
+Another option is to use files in the internal flash, but this raises the issue of endurance.
 The Flash is rated at 10,000 writes, a figure which is approached in a year even if the Pyboard only wakes hourly.

 A solution for small amounts of data is to use FRAM (ferroelectric RAM) which has extremely high endurance and low power consumption.
 With the hardware described below the standby current is effectively zero.
 A driver for FRAM may be found [here](https://github.com/peterhinch/micropython-fram.git) which also details a source for the modules.

+Larger volumes of data could be stored in an SD card whose power can be controlled as required: the Pyboard has an sdcard driver enabling a card in an SPI adapter to be mounted in the filesystem.
+While lacking the extreme endurance of FRAM it should offer an effective solution in most applications, with power switching overcoming the limitation of the inbuilt SD card connector.

 # Hardware issues